Tour de France: 1904–1939

 Such was the passion that the first Tour created in spectators and riders that Desgrange said the 1904 Tour de France would be the last.
 Cheating was rife, and riders were beaten up by rival fans as they neared the top of the col de la République, sometimes called the col du Grand Bois, outside St-Étienne.
 The leading riders, including the winner Maurice Garin, were disqualified, though it took the Union Vélocipèdique de France until 30 November to make the decision.
 McGann says the UVF waited so long "...well aware of the passions aroused by the race."
 Desgrange's opinion of the fighting and cheating showed in the headline of his reaction in L'Auto: THE END.

-Desgrange's despair did not last.
-By the following spring, he was planning another Tour—longer, at 11 stages rather than 6—and this time all in daylight to make any cheating more obvious.
-Stages in 1905 began between 3 am and 7:30 am.
-The race captured the imagination.
-L'Auto's circulation swelled from 25,000 to 65,000; by 1908, it was a quarter of a million.
-The Tour returned after its suspension during World War I and continued to grow, with circulation of L'Auto reaching 500,000 by 1923.
-The record claimed by Desgrange was 854,000 during the 1933 Tour.
-Le Vélo, meanwhile, went out of business in 1904.
+By the following spring, Desgrange was planning a longer Tour with 11 stages instead of 6, and this time all the stages would take place during daylight hours to make cheating more noticeable.
+In 1905, stages started between 3:00 AM and 7:30 AM.
+The race captivated audiences and returned after a hiatus during World War I, continuing to grow in popularity.

 Desgrange and his Tour invented bicycle stage racing.
 Desgrange experimented with different ways of judging the winner.
 Initially he used total accumulated time (as used in the modern Tour de France) but from 1906 to 1912 by points for placings each day.
 Desgrange saw problems in judging both by time and by points.
 By time, a rider coping with a mechanical problem—which the rules insisted he repair alone—could lose so much time that it cost him the race.
 Equally, riders could finish so separated that time gained or lost on one or two days could decide the whole race.
 Judging the race by points removed over-influential time differences but discouraged competitors from riding hard.
 It made no difference whether they finished fast or slow or separated by seconds or hours, so they were inclined to ride together at a relaxed pace until close to the line, only then disputing the final placings that would give them points.